If you love the Big Apple, it’s time to take a bite out of the Lower East Side with iconic gems not to be missed.

 Eldridge Street Synagogue

-The Eldridge Street Synagogue is a designated National Historic Landmark, and the perfect jumping off point into the Jewish history of the LES.
+The Eldridge Street Synagogue is a designated National Historic Landmark, and the perfect jumping off point into the Jewish history, giving you entertaining and cultural things to do in the Lower East Side.
 Built in 1887, it was the first Eastern European synagogue in the U.S. Today, it is the only remaining marker of the great wave of Jewish migration to America that is open to the public.
 Tours and exhibits introduce travelers to Jewish life in the early 20th Century.
 The Tenement Museum, an 1863 apartment building furnished to interpret the lives of Jewish immigrants, gives guests even more of a glimpse into daily life in the LES in the early 1900s.

 Ask anyone who has or knows a Jewish grandma, and you know that a cornerstone of Jewish culture is Jewish cuisine.
 Some of New York’s iconic Jewish delis are in the LES.
-For the best bagels and lox in town, Russ & Daughters is a must.
+For restaurants in the Lower East Side, Russ & Daughters is a must.
 Family-owned since 1914, Oprah named it one of her favorite things this year.
 It was the first business in the country to have “& Daughters” in its name, a controversial and bold move in 1935 when founder Joel Russ made his three daughters full partners in the restaurant.
 For lunch, Katz’s Delicatessen, the oldest deli in the city, is the place for a Reuben or pastrami sandwich.
 Don’t miss seeing the table where Meg Ryan famously announced, “I’ll have what she’s having,” in “When Harry Met Sally.”

 The New Museum